 I started to have my own middle age epiphany with wine.
 Does anyone have an epiphany towards the way ones select and consume wine?
 No?
 Well I did!

 I had thought to myself, if I am drinking this, then what was I drinking before this?
 Over the years, after working with a slew of celebrity chefs on the Las Vegas strip in an upscale food and beverage wholesale and commercial retail industry with a French-based coffee roaster company via La Colombe Torréfaction (translates to The Dove Coffee Roasters in English), my selection and ways of wine changed and it elevated me to meet wine more on a sophisticated level where I was also eager to explore wines from the Old World and the New World.
 I learned that I am a big red drinker but I also like fruity and sweet reds now and then paired with lamb, steaks, ribs, most red meats, and French baguette with a butter and cheese spread.
 Not a huge fan of whites but I learned to develop a taste palate for a sauvignon blanc and a chablis which pairs well with most seafood dishes and pastas.
 In the summer, I love indulging rosés, moscato's, and chardonnays with strawberries, macarons, and Belgium dark chocolates.
 I enjoy a port and sherry sometimes with subtle sweet deserts like a Victorian cake but all of this really depends on events like a formal wedding or private birthday party that requires me to socialize with my more internationally sophisticated and mature colleagues from all over Europe.
 Champagnes, especially French Champagne like Bollinger, for example, which is probably one of the superb white wines that I know, far different from a Korbel's brut champagne, is also one of the most celebrated French champagne I have ever had because of it's wine grape varietal from the Champagne region in France.
 I enjoy them on anniversaries and major holidays.
-My boyfriend sometimes gets a bit French-lipped with me when it comes to wines like champagnes, he argues that champagne is truly a champagne if it comes directly from France, anything else is simply just sparkling wine.
+My partner sometimes gets a bit French-lipped with me when it comes to wines like champagnes, he argues that champagne is truly a champagne if it comes directly from France, anything else is simply just sparkling wine.